-Creating and Administering an Effective School - PTC 101
+Creating an Effective School - PTC 101

 The international school has unique characteristics which compel its leaders to have a sharpened view of the big picture and skill set to match.
 This course offers the knowledge and skills for international school leaders to articulate a vision and design and implement a plan for an effective school that is focused on student learning.
 It addresses the ‘big picture’ of what international schools are and how leaders can optimize conditions to maximize learning through focusing on results.

 Identify the elements of an effective school that is focused on learning and constantly improving

 Develop strategies for bridging from mission, vision and learning principles to day-to-day efforts and decisions

 Demonstrate the importance of a systematic process for the collection, analysis and use of data for school improvements